Henrietta Hall Shuck: Death and legacy

 On November 26, 1844, following the birth of their fifth child, Henrietta Shuck was suddenly taken ill and died at age 27.
 She was buried in Hong Kong Cemetery.
 Many of her letters were soon published and republished as missionary literature, Travels in China and Memoirs.

 In 1845, Rev. Shuck returned to the United States to search for another wife, as well as raise funds for a chapel in Canton.
 Their sons Ryland Shuck (1837–1912) and Lewis Hall Shuck (1836–1911) also returned to be raised by their grandfather in Lancaster County, Virginia.
 Rev. Shuck also brought Yong Seen Sarng, with whom he toured the United States, speaking to various Baptist mission groups, including the newly formed Southern Baptist Convention.
 Sarng became a sensation in Richmond.
 The First Baptist Church of Richmond paid for his return journey, and sent him with warm clothing and a year's salary; they corresponded for many years.
 Rev. Lewis Shuck remarried, to Elizabeth Sexton, who died in China in 1851.
 Rev. Shuck established a Baptist Mission in Shanghai, and later worked among Chinese immigrants in California, establishing a Chinese-speaking Baptist church in San Francisco in 1855.
-He retired to Barnwell, South Carolina where he died at age 49 and was buried in 1863.
+He retired to Barnwell, South Carolina, where he died at age 49 and was buried in 1863.

 By 1930, Henrietta Hall Shucks's home town of Kilmarnock prospered enough to incorporate.
 Baptist promotional literature called Henrietta "Virginia's Fairest Flower"; her fame was second only to Lottie Moon.
 Virginia's Baptists celebrated the Shuck Centennial in 1935 with a memorial service, commemorative marker at her birthplace and pageants in Norfolk, Bluefield, Newport News, Lynchburg and Danville.
 They also sponsored a biography, endowed two scholarships at the University of Shanghai, sent Dr. George W. Truett (President of the World Baptist Alliance) on a missionary tour of Southern Baptist mission stations in China and brought Mrs. F.Y.O.
-Ling (secretary of the All-China Women's Missionary Union) to the U.S. for a tour, sponsored two missionaries and a day school in China, as well as built a Henrietta Shuck Memorial Chapel in Shiu Hing Field.
+Ling (secretary of the All-China Women's Missionary Union) to the United States for a tour, sponsored two missionaries and a day school in China, as well as built a Henrietta Shuck Memorial Chapel in Shiu Hing Field.
 Her former house, however, was torn down in 1957 to make way for an auto-repair business.
+The name of Henrietta Secondary School in Hong Kong commemorates Mrs. Henrietta Hall Shuck.